-Why doesn't every issuer accept co-signed accounts?
-Some institutions might be reluctant to deal with "the logistics" of servicing joint accounts, says Dennis Moroney, research director of bank cards at TowerGroup in Needham, Mass.
+This may be because some institutions might be reluctant to deal with "the logistics" of servicing joint accounts, says Dennis Moroney, research director of bank cards at CEB TowerGroup in Needham, Massachusetts.
 With authorized users, he says, "there's no question about who owns the debt."

 Which credit card issuers allow co-signing?

 |American Express||No||Cardholders can add a card with a custom spending limit to their account for a teen or young adult who is 15 years or older, says spokeswoman Elizabeth Crosta.|

 |Bank of America||Yes||After qualifying, a parent or guardian could add an adult under 21 years of age to the account.
 "And a co-signer can be added to any credit card account," says spokeswoman Betty Riess.|